-The Kansas Chapter of the Sierra Club offers a limited number of grants to K-12 teachers in accredited Kansas schools who undertake projects, activities, and lessons to enhance student understanding of climate change.
+The Kansas Chapter of the Sierra Club offers a limited number of grants to K-12 teachers engaged in teaching students about climate change.
 Grants may be used to attend conferences, prepare special lessons and experiments, and/or purchase materials for lessons and projects on climate change.
 Licensed K-12 teachers in Kansas school districts in any field of study may apply.

 We encourage Kansas teachers to think creatively about the possibilities for these grants.
-Perhaps an art teacher needs materials for a special display of student art, or a science teacher would like to plan a field trip, or a history teacher wants to attend a conference on environmental history.
+Perhaps an art teacher needs materials for a special exhibit, or a science teacher would like to plan a field trip, or a history teacher wants to attend a conference on environmental history.

-These grants are intended to enhance teachers’ abilities to educate students on the nature of climate change and to illustrate by experiment or demonstration how human activity accelerates climate change.
-Through these lessons and projects teachers and students should be able to suggest solutions to slow the process of climate change.
+These grants are intended to enhance teachers’ abilities to educate students on the nature of climate change and how human activity contributes to it.
+Through these lessons and projects, it is hoped that teachers and students will seek effective ways to slow and reverse the momentum of climate change.

 It is our hope to partner with teachers throughout Kansas in educating students about the nature and causes of our changing climate and so to contribute to their success in addressing this vital issue.